A guide to cash-out refi: using your home to consolidate high-interest debt

 Still have concerns?
 Despite the precautions listed, now might be a good time for a cash-out refi.
 Here’s why.

-- You’re not alone if you’re facing buyer’s remorse before the gifts are even opened.
-Most Americans add at least $1,000 of debt2 to their already overwhelming average of $38,0003 per individual (excluding mortgages) during the gift-giving season.
+You’re not alone if you’re facing buyer’s remorse before the gifts are even opened.
+According to MagnifyMoney’s annual post-holiday survey, the average American racked up around $1,325 of gift-giving debt in 2019, and that’s on top of their already overwhelming average of $38,000 per individual (excluding mortgages).

-- The recent tax reform has limited homeowners’ options when it comes to using home equity.
+The 2017 tax reform has limited homeowners’ options when it comes to using home equity.
 This means a cash-out refi with a first-lien mortgage may be helpful.